Nikon D780 vs Sony A7C

 Studio photographers will appreciate that the Nikon D780 (unlike the A7C) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the A7C are recent models that are part of the current product line-up.
 The D780 replaced the earlier Nikon D750, while the A7C does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D780 and A7C can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Sony A7C Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D780 or the Sony A7C – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.